Lisa Vanderpump Pays Tribute to Late Brother Mark After Devastating Couple of Weeks

 Lisa Vanderpump will never forget her older brother.

-Just days after news broke that Mark Vanderpump had died at 59 in a suspected overdose, the Real Housewives of Beverly Hills star paid tribute to her family member.
+Just days after news broke that Mark Vanderpump had died at 59 in a suspected overdose, the Real Housewives of Beverly Hills star is paying tribute to her family member.

 "Rest In Peace big brother," Lisa wrote on Instagram with a broken heart emoji and throwback photo of the brother-sister duo.